-Now that you have your trigger setup, let's test it out!
+Now that you have your trigger setup, you will need to test it out!
 Click on the [Test Trigger] button to pull in some sample data.

 If everything is setup properly, you will see an example of data that you have access to as a community admin in your selected community.
 It may look a little confusing at first, but don't worry!
 We'll show you how you can pull out just the information that you need most!